dhessing/dhessing.github.io/_posts/2016-03-11-preparing-for-machine-learning-nanodegree.markdown

 Where most other sites have you wait until the semester starts in university if you want any kind of feedback (or grades), Udacity promises monthly enrollment with code reviews and personal coaching.

-I will keep the blog updated with my progress and impressions of the nanodegree.
+I will keep the blog updated with my progress and impressions of the program.